Tanmayk13/calculator/README.md

 # OIBGRIP
 OIB Submission

-In this repository, I have submitted all level 2 tasks for Oasis Infobyte Internship Submission
+In this repository, I have submitted level 2 task 1 - Calculator for Oasis Infobyte Internship Submission

 Thank You